 With society’s recent infatuation with the paranormal, several terms have become synonymous with ghost hunting and paranormal investigation.
 EVP, otherwise known as electronic voice phenomenon; EMF, an anagram taken from the physical sciences representing electro-magnetic field measurement; and even Orb, originally being a term used to describe a very rare and specific form of lighting.

-Over time these terms, phrases, words and definitions have been adopted, changed, evolved and adapted to fit the requirements of those people who are in the business of practicing the science of paranormal investigation and the equipment leasing companies that provide the tools they use.
+Over time these terms, phrases, words and definitions have been adopted, changed, evolved and adapted to fit the requirements of those people who practise the science of paranormal investigation.
 But the field isn’t really ready to be called a science, not just yet.
 It’s really still an amateurs game, and as a result academia has yet to outline any widely recognised parameters for defining the phenomena and procedure used in the field today.

 One term that is used, more and more freely by paranormal enthusiasts, investigators and so-called professionals alike, is Dead Time.
 Dead Time, as thought of by many, is a period of time during the early morning hours, 3am specifically.
 It is thought that this time (and it is generally not defined enough to provide an actual period of time, i.e. one hour, but rather just the rough time of 3am) is related in some spiritual way to the death of Jesus Christ.
 The theory suggests that spiritual activity is more prevalent at 3am because that is in direct opposition to the exact time of Christ’s Death (3pm).